 “Sunday at the Masters.”
 That simple, 4-word phrase stirs up such great excitement for the golf fan in all of us.
 Even for “one-Sunday-a-year” golf fans like myself, we are glued to the all-day TV coverage of the Masters, PGA’s premier golf tournament.
 And so we watch, with great anticipation, every drive, pitch, chip, and putt.
 And for those not fortunate enough to be watching the live coverage, they are no doubt following online or on their favorite mobile app.

 And every fan of the Masters will find themselves “leaderboard” watching… tracking the performance of their favorite golfers as they complete each hole.
 Golfers themselves are guilty of leaderboard watching, to get a glimpse at how many strokes ahead or behind they might be, and what they need to do to work their way to the top of the leaderboard.

 How to Use Sales Incentive Leaderboards

 In the world of sales incentives, leaderboards are an essential tool that highlights performance and recognizes those who are and/or have excelled.
-The type of leaderboard to use is mostly driven by your incentive program and can highlight the top performers of the entire program, can display those within a given geographical area or can even be time-based (ex: performance for the last 3 months).
-The leaderboard can be as simple and classic as that of the Masters; can be retro-themed to fit the nostalgic design of your program; or can be built into your mobile event app, providing real-time updates.
+Your incentive program mostly drives the Type of leaderboard to use.
+It can highlight the top performers of the entire program, can display those within a given geographical area, or can even be time-based (ex: performance for the last three months).
+The leaderboard can be as simple and classic as that of the Masters; it can be retro-themed to fit the nostalgic design of your program; or can be built into your mobile event app, providing real-time updates.